-Contact: Chris McCrary, Manager of Building and Land Development
+Contact: Jesus Davila, Manager of Building and Land Development

 Community Development: Planning and Zoning Division

-Planning and Zoning is responsible for the development and implementation of rules and regulations found in the City’s Zoning Ordinance and Comprehensive Plan related to the development of property.
+Planning and Zoning is responsible for the development and implementation of rules and regulations found in the City’s Development Code and Comprehensive Plan related to the development of property.